 In 2017, two landmark book about Mirror-Touch Synaesthesia were published.
 In April, Mirror Touch: notes from a doctor who can feel your pain was released by HarperOne.
-A moving memoir about MTS by Dr. Joel Salinas MD, Mirror Touch really helps the reader understand the conflated sensations of MTS and its impact on daily life.
+A moving memoir about MTS by Dr. Joel Salinas MD, Mirror Touch expertly helps the reader understand the conflated sensations of MTS and its impact on daily life.
 Dr. Salinas interviewed me for his memoir; I am mentioned as “CC” in the text.
 I highly recommend Dr. Salinas’ book to anyone interested synaesthesia and/or neurodiversity.

 Daria Martin is an artist and academic.
 Oxford University Press published her research volume Mirror-Touch Synaesthesia: Thresholds of Empathy with Art.
 I had a series of dialogues with Daria Martin and her research colleague Dr. Elinor Cleghorn, and was fortunate to meet Ms. Martin in San Francisco when she presented her art film Sensorium Experiments at California College of the Arts.
 While I am not mentioned by name in Mirror-Touch Synaesthesia: Thresholds of Empathy with Art, I am quoted in various chapters as (research subject) #5.